-Mango trees are well-suited for arid areas due to their ability to withstand drought conditions.
+Mangos are well-suited for arid areas due to their ability to withstand drought conditions.
 They thrive in warm climates with temperatures ranging between 27-32°C and require minimal rainfall.
-In fact, mango trees can survive on just 40-50 inches (850 -1000 mm) of rainfall per year.
+In fact, mango can survive on just 40-50 inches (850 -1000 mm) of rainfall per year.
 They are easy to grow, have high yields, and are resistant to most pests and diseases.
 Additionally, mangoes are a popular fruit in Kenya and can be sold for a profit.

 Psidium guajava, Other names Amrood, Brazilian Guava, Common Guava, Feuille de Goyavier, Goiaba, Goiabeiro, Goyabe, Goyave, Goyavier, Goyavier du Brésil, Guaiaba, Guaiava, Guavenbaum, Guayaba, Guayabo, Guayave, Jambu Batu, Koejawel, Lemon Guava, Mansala, Red Guava, Yellow Guava

 Guava trees are a hardy fruit tree that can thrive in arid regions of Kenya.
 They prefer warm temperatures between 20-30°C and can survive on as little as 40 inches of rainfall per year.
-Guava trees are relatively easy to care for and have high yields, making them a profitable crop for small farmers.
+Guava plants are relatively easy to care for and have high yields, making them a profitable crop for small farmers.

 Citrus trees, including oranges, lemons, and grapefruits, can also thrive in arid areas of Kenya.
 They prefer warm temperatures between 15-30°C and require minimal rainfall.
 Citrus trees are relatively easy to care for, have high yields, and the fruit can be sold for a profit in local markets.